pablodecm/phd_thesis/src/102_chapter_2.md

     \mathcal{F}$$ {#eq:lumi_beam}
-where $n_p$ is the number of particles per bunch, $n_b$ is the number of bunches per beam, $f_r$ is the beam revolution frequency, $\gamma_r$ is a relativistic suppresion factor, $\epsilon_n$ is the normalised beam emittance, $\beta^{*}$ is the transverse size of the beam, and
+where $n_p$ is the number of particles per bunch, $n_b$ is the number of bunches per beam, $f_r$ is the beam revolution frequency, $\gamma_r$ is a relativistic suppression factor, $\epsilon_n$ is the normalised beam emittance, $\beta^{*}$ is the transverse size of the beam, and
 $\mathcal{F}$ is an additional luminosity reduction factor.
 The main contribution to the reduction factor $\mathcal{F}$ comes from a